Semiclassical approximation of the Wigner function for the canonical ensemble: Discussion

 \section{Discussion}

 Having reviewed and incremented the semiclassical approximation for the thermal Wigner function, we developed it into a numerical method that can be applied to a broad class of systems, including Hamiltonians that are not quadratic in their momenta.
-For now, by simply discarding trajectories that cross caustics.
 Even though further investigation will be required, we obtained good agreement of energy averages with the quantum results for a wide range of different systems and parameters.
 It is presumed that that this method can be useful for systems with many degrees of freedom, as its quadratic scaling law can keep computation tractable even for high dimensions.

-It is important to distinguish the present approach from more traditional semiclassical calculations based on the Herman-Kluck propagator, or its thermal versions \cite{yan2019semiclassical}.
-Indeed, unlike the latter, the Weyl propagator employed here belongs to the class of propagators related to the original Van Vleck propagator by various Fourier transforms: All of these require the so called 'root search'.
+The Weyl propagator employed here belongs to the class of propagators related to the original Van Vleck propagator by various Fourier transforms: All of these require the so called 'root search'.
 Thus, whereas one seeks trajectories with given end positions for the Van Vleck propagator, it is the centre point between the extremities of the trajectory that is prescribed in the Wigner-Weyl representation.
 So it is only for integrals involving the semiclassical Weyl propagator (or its Wick rotation) that one can switch from the centre to the initial or final value of the trajectory (as in \cite{de2013initial}) or to its midpoint, in the present instance.

 Each representation illuminates a different aspect of quantum mechanics.
-Thus, the position representation, so far favoured by the vast majority of computations in this field, can easily provide the probability density for positions, that is, the diagonal matrix elements of the density matrix are supplied explicitly.
+Thus, the position representation, so far favoured by the vast majority of computations in this field \cite{yan2019semiclassical}, can easily provide the probability density for positions, that is, the diagonal matrix elements of the density matrix are supplied explicitly.
 On the other hand, the momentum density requires a double Fourier transform over the pair of positions.
 In contrast, the Wigner function provides either density by a simple projection integral \cite{de1998weyl}, as exemplified by the momentum and position densities for the Morse system, shown in Fig. \ref{wigner morse}.

 A further unique feature of the Wigner-Weyl representation is its symplectic invariance \cite{de2014metaplectic}, that is, unitary quantum (metaplectic) transformations corresponding to classical linear canonical phase space transformations transport the Wigner function classically.
 Thus, the Wigner function supplies through simple projection integrals, not only the momentum probability density and the position probability density, but the probability density along any Lagrangian plane in phase space, that is, any plane where the action for any closed circuit is null.
 This multiple probability content of the density operator can be used to reconstruct it through multiple measurements in the process of quantum tomography \cite{PhysRevA.40.2847}, but prior knowledge of the thermal Wigner function is welcome shortcut.